317. ELECTRIC AGRICULTURAL MACHINERY

 The argument that electricity cannot handle farm work tends to focus on the most brutal farm tasks, like plowing.
 Can we develop an electric plow?
 The answer turns out to be yes.
 It was being done as early as 1937 in the USSR (see the source article for a photo):

-TWO-WAY ELECTRIC PLOW IN USE IN SOVIET RUSSIA
+TWO-WAY ELECTRIC PLOW IN USE IN SOVIET RUSSIAApparently electric agriculture was all the rage as far back as 1879:

 The large hydroelectric plan on the Dneiper River in Russia's Dnepropetrovsk province makes it possible for them to use electric farm equipment like the two-way plow shown on the front cover of this week's Science News Letter.